 The focus of the Art Club is to promote and foster an enriching art experience in the St. Teresa’s community and as an outreach toward local art communities.In the past we have raised money for elementary level art programs including Academie Lafayette, Mattie Rhodes, The Children’s Place, Operation Breakthrough and Big Brother’s Big Sister’s.The students also designed a school t-shirt, scheduled visiting artists for lectures, and experienced gallery exhibits in the local art community.
 Participating in the Art Club is an excellent opportunity for creative minds to perpetuate goodwill.

-In Cooking Club our goal is to explore the vast world of culinary arts.
+In the Cooking Club our goal is to explore the vast world of culinary arts.
 Each club meeting members will prepare their portion of an ethnic or regional cuisine chosen for that particular meeting.
 We will experiment in many different fields of cooking to further our knowledge in the culinary art and acquire an appreciation for international cuisine.
-If you like to cook, this is the club for you!!!!!
+If you like to cook and eat, this is the club for you!

-1. Master Classes - Guest dance teachers in a variety of styles.
+- Master Classes with guest dance teachers in a variety of styles.

 The goal of every member of Drama Club is to become a member of the International Thespian Society; an honor society dedicated to the advancement of theatre education.
 Members of Drama Club are required to take an active role in one production each year, whether through performance or backstage work.
 Members can also expect to participate in speakers, games, fundraising activities and FUN!
 Member not involved in the productions will lose their membership.

 Fashion Club - Earl